What is Financial Planning?

-Figure out what you have to do to meet your goals.
+Figure out what you have to do to meet your financial goals.
 You may need to save a certain amount of money each month, or you might have to cut your expenses and spending so you can allocate more toward your short-term or long-term goals.
 Your financial plan will depend on your particular goals and current financial situation.

-Whatever your plan is, savings will likely be a significant part of it.
+Whatever your financial plan is, savings will likely be a significant part of it.
 After all, you won’t be able to meet your goals if you overspend and don’t save any money.
 The more you save, the more financially comfortable you’ll feel and the more likely you’ll achieve your goals.

-Revisit the plan as needed
+Revisit your financial plan as needed

 One of the greatest benefits of real-life financial planning is that it’s ever-evolving.
 Your financial plan is not set in stone, and will likely change as your income, expenses, and goals change.
 You can periodically revisit your plan and alter it as necessary.